 Understanding Food Labels

-Reading food labels is crucial for making smart choices.
+Reading food labels is crucial for making wise choices.
 Nutritional guidance helps you understand package information to pick healthier options.
 Let’s explore how to read labels well.

 Decoding Nutrition Facts

 - Serving size: Always check servings per container.
-If one package has 2 servings, double all values for the whole item.
+Suppose one package has two servings; double all the items’ values.

 - Nutrients: Prioritize fiber, vitamins, and protein.
 Look for less than 10% daily value for saturated fats and sodium.